 - Austin Atheists Helping the Homeless (Austin AHH) works with people unhoused people.
 They support between 250 to 300 individuals with food and other necessities every month.

 - Austin Humanists at Work (A@H) supports 225 to 250 people through a monthly food giveaway.
 With COVID, they added four monthly EAT distributions in the form of 15 pound bags of shelf stable foods, feeding an additional 100 people.

 - Humanist Society of Greater Phoenix (HSGP) started serving and preparing food in 2020.
 In 2021, they launched weekly food giveaway events.

 Following the pilot phase, all BBN teams will become eligible for grants.
 FBB will also be rolling out more perks such as additional grants, partnership opportunities, and more.

 *Teams must address hunger and food insecurity in order to be eligible for monthly grants.

 How can you help?

 Are you an organization (or individual) that is also working to address hunger and food insecurity?
 Work with us!

-With 100 BBN teams across the U.S. and around the world - we know that with shared planning and resources, we can do more.
+BBN totals more than 100 teams across 27 states and seven countries.
+We know that with shared planning and resources, we can do more - locally and globally.